FLIGHT CLUB 502

 Scholarship recipients should be able to begin their flight training within 60 days of receiving the award or provide an expected timeframe when training can begin.

 Applicants must complete the application process including submitting a short essay about why they are applying, their plans for the future and include how many hours a week they can commit to flight training.

-Candidates must submit a letter of recommendation from an adult mentor: This include but are not limited to, a current FC502 Adult Volunteer, a member of EAA, OBAP, Bluegrass 99’s, any licensed pilot, an employer, a teacher, scout leader or clergy person.
+Candidates must submit a letter of recommendation from an adult teacher, mentor, or employer.
 Parental letters of recommendation will not be considered.